zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 Our first question is, What classifier maybe best suited for the given data?

 Because the data is text, we will try our luck with Naive Bayes.
-However, becuase we are going to test the data with Naive Bayes, we must create a helper fucntion to convert Y values to integers so that Naive Bayes can correcly function.
+However, becasue we are going to test the data with Naive Bayes, we must create a helper function to convert Y values to integers so that Naive Bayes can correctly function.

 So we create the helper function, Ratings_toInt() and also a dictionary accuracies to record each classifier's accuracy with the data.

-### Experiment 1: Comparing Classifier Performance
+# Experiment 1: Comparing Classifier Performance

 ```python
 accuracies = {}